-The steady increase in the volume of the agricultural debt, the discontent caused by the exploitaton of cultivators by money-lenders, and the increasing realisation of the fact that the illiterate peasant with his inelastic demand for credit had neither the capacity nor the bargaining power to protect his own interests while dealing with the money-lender, forced the Government in the seventies of the last century to intervene with measures to help the indebted farmers.
+The steady increase in the volume of the agricultural debt, the discontent caused by the exploitation of cultivators by money-lenders, and the increasing realisation of the fact that the illiterate peasant with his inelastic demand for credit had neither the capacity nor the bargaining power to protect his own interests while dealing with the money-lender, forced the Government in the seventies of the last century to intervene with measures to help the indebted farmers.
 Firstly, improvements were made in the civil law with a view to reducing the exploitation by moneylenders of ignorant agriculturists.
-Secondly, by educating the ryots to take a business-like view of borrowing, by remitting the land revenue assessment during years of scarcity, and by inducing thrift, the Government tried to make the farmers avoid unnecessary debts.
-Thirdly, by placing restrictions on the alienation of land it tried to prevent the wholesale transfer of land from the agriculturists to the money-lenders.8 Lastly, the Government undertook

-Nicholson.
-Report regarding the possibility of introducing land and agricultural banks in the Madras Presidency, 1895.
-These have been discussed in detail in Chapter VI § 7. a number of measures with a view to providing alternative sources of credit and reducing the hold of the money-lenders.
-Thus the Government first tried to finance the farmers directly and began to advance both short and long-term credit under the Agriculturists' and Land Improvements Loans Acts (1884 and 1885).4 But soon it was realised that it was not desirable for the Government directly to take up the responsibility of financing the farmers.
+Secondly, by educating the rvots to take a business-like view of borrowing, by remitting the land revenue assessment during years of scarcity, and by inducing thrift, the Government tried to make the farmers avoid unnecessary debts.
+Thirdly, by placing restrictions on the alienation of land it tried to prevent the wholesale transfer of land from the agriculturists to the money-lenders.3 Lastly, the Government undertook a number of measures with a view to providing alternative sources of credit and reducing the hold of the money-lenders.
+Thus the Government first tried to finance the farmers directly and began to advance both short and long-term credit under the Agriculturists' and Land Improvements Loans Acts (1884 and 1883).
+But soon it was realised that it was not desirable for the Government directly to take up the responsibility of financing the farmers.
 This led to the passing of the Co-operative Credit Societies Act in 1904.
-By encouraging the starting of co-operative credit societies and of land mortgage banks, the Government have tried to give relief to the indebted farmers.5
+By encouraging the starting of co-operative credit societies and of land mortgage banks, the Government have tried to give relief to the indebted farmers.